groonyn/sogeti-ta/README.md

 # UI Automation Task

-This is fully configurable UI automation framework based on BDD testing concept using Serenity, Cucumber, Java technologies.
+This is fully configurable UI and API automation framework based on BDD testing concept using Serenity, Cucumber, Java technologies.
 Configurable for parallel and cross-browser automation if needed.

-Projects was designed using Page Object pattern in mixture with Step Design Pattern.x
+Projects was designed using Page Object pattern in mixture with Step Design Pattern for UI part.

 ## Dependencies

-1. Java 1.8
+1. Java 11
-2. Maven
+2. Maven 3
 3. Selenium
-4. Serenity 2
+4. Serenity 3
-5. Serenity Single Page Report 2.
-6. Cucumber 5
+5. Cucumber 7
-7. JUnit 4
+6. Unit 4
-8. Hamcrest 1.3
+6. Hamcrest 1.3

 See the `pom.xml` for details.
 ## HOW TO